 6 things you need to know about the Dutch

 The photo is taken during my son's swimming exams in Bussum, near Amsterdam.
 Families gather to see their children aged between 6 and 10 take diferent levels of swimming exams.
-Everybody can swim in Holland and most have passed 3 different levels of swimming exams (a, b and c level and there are at least 3 more).
+Everybody can swim in Holland and most have passed 3 different levels of swimming exams (a, b and c level and there are at least 3 more levels).
 Says something about the wealth of the country, organisation, risk planning and of course the geography of the country....

 That article is a better read then the 6 items I present here.
 But as an addition to the article here are 6 thoughs: